Hotel 1898 The Post

 Wellness

-Set in the historic centre of Ghent, the hotel overlooks the city’s canals and main squares.
+Set on the Korenmarkt in the historic centre of Ghent, the hotel overlooks

 The location is central, yet defined more by perspective than proximity.